Self-Training for End-to-End Speech Recognition: Semi-supervised Self-training

 \section{Semi-supervised Self-training}

 In a supervised learning setting, we have access to a paired data set $\D = \{(X_1, Y_1), \ldots, (X_n, Y_n)\}$.
-We train a model on the paired data set $\D$ by maximizing the likelihood of the ground-truth transcriptions given their corresponding utterances:
+We train a model on $\D$ by maximizing the likelihood of the ground-truth transcriptions given their corresponding utterances: